 4. Use social media to share company culture

 More and more customers follow their favourite brands and companies on social media.
 They enjoy the affiliation with the company, especially as they get to know the culture.
-This is a great way to recruit new candidates as they’ll already know about the company, vision and values and can envision themselves working within the organisation.
+This is a great way to recruit new candidates as they’ll already know about the company, vision, and values and envision themselves working.

 5. Introduce a referral scheme

-Employees who can refer successful candidates will more than likely choose candidates who are similar to them so they will fit within the company culture and stay with the organisation longer.
+Employees who can refer successful candidates will more than likely choose candidates who are similar to them to fit within the company culture and stay with the organisation longer.
 This will also encourage loyalty with existing employees.